 (4) A cannabis licensee may not engage in advertising or other marketing practice that specifically targets persons residing outside of the state of Washington.

-(5) All signs, billboards, or other print advertising for cannabis businesses or cannabis products must contain text stating that cannabis products may be purchased or possessed only by persons twenty-one years of age or older.
+(5) Any advertisement for a cannabis business or cannabis products, regardless of the form or medium used, must contain text indicating only persons twenty-one years of age or older may purchase or possess cannabis products,, and text must be of a reasonable size to be easily read by consumers.
+This subsection does not apply to trade name signs.

 (6) A cannabis licensee may not: